 The Montessori method uses a child’s natural curiosity to make learning effortless and fun.
 When you introduce your child to this method, you’ll set the foundation for a lifetime love of learning.

 Montessori is a lifestyle.
 By using the Montessori approach with your child, you’ll also reawaken your own curiosity and ignite your creativity.
-The principles of the Montessori Method can help you turn to learn into family fun.
+The principles of the Montessori Method can help you turn learning into family fun.

 Marnie